emtron-australia/help/content/engine-management/logging/math-expressions.md

 | **,**                | Comma.
 Separates expressions or function arguments | x = y, x \* z min(x, y) | x = 5, x \* 2 min(12, 3)        | &#49;0 3                                                          |

-## &nbsp;

 ## Variables

-The letters 'a' through 'h' can be user assigned to any loggable ECU runtime parameter.
+The letters `a` through `h` can be user assigned to any loggable ECU runtime parameter.
 These variables can then be used anywhere in the expression.
 The user assigned variables are updated with the current parameter value every time the expression is evaluated.

 Some other variables such as "**pi**" are pre-assigned for use in the expression.